Rerurate514/fJutteS/README.md

 );
 ```

 With the traditional approach of inheriting from `ProviderScope`, the entire `ProviderExample` widget would be re-rendered.
 However, using `LimitedProviderScope`, only the `Text` component gets re-rendered.
 Regarding the `build` function object's arguments, they are provided as an array containing the values of each Provider in the same order as they were stored in `watchingProviders`.
-If there's only one element, you don't need to specify an index.

 With this setup, `userProvider` automatically enters a listening state, and when the `age` in `userProvider` changes, it automatically updates the value in `userAgeProvider`.
 These changes can be monitored using either `watch` or `ProviderScope`.